DataDog/hiring-engineers/answers.md

 ## Prerequisites - Setup the environment

-In the Datadog UI, chose Integrations, Agent to get the Agent install instructions and downloads.
+In the Datadog UI, select Integrations, Agent to get the Agent install instructions and downloads.

 For my exercise I chose the Windows Agent.
-Follow on screen instructions for download and installation.
+Follow the on screen instructions for download and installation.

 Note: there is a command line option as well.
 This is convenient for integrating the agent install into CI/CD Devops systems.